 Religious importance of Halesi Mahadevstan

-The Halesi-Martika caves are believed to have served as a home to Lord Shiva when he was hiding from the demon Bhasmasur.
+The Halesi-Martika caves are believed to have served as Lord Shiva's home while he was hiding from the demon Bhasmasur.

-Halesi Mahadevstan is an essential site of pilgrimage for both Hindus and Buddhists situated in eastern Nepal.
+Halesi Mahadevstan is an essential pilgrimage site for both Hindus and Buddhists, located in eastern Nepal.

 The cave is best known in the east as 'the East's Pashupatinath.'
-Thousands of pilgrim goers visit these caves during the time of Mahashivaratri and Bala Chaturdashi.
+Thousands of pilgrims visit these caves during the times of Mahashivaratri and Bala Chaturdashi.

 Hinduism